 The beach and its sunbathers.
 A series of sketches and portraits, small moments that culminate in a wry, loving portrait of a Sunday at the beach.

-Nonetheless, the correlation between the bourgeoisie, leisure time and the beach is clear in Storck’s work too.
-Hats and dressing shoes dart around children who, scared of the water, anxiously latch on to mother’s hand or who, contrastingly, lose themselves completely in their beach and sea inspired games.
+Nonetheless, the correlation between the bourgeoisie, leisure time, and the beach is clear in Storck’s work too.
+Hats and dressing shoes dart around children who are scared of the water, anxiously latch on to their mother’s hand, or, contrastingly, lose themselves completely in their beach and sea-inspired games.
 It is a light irony but a predominant harmony that exemplifies Storck’s portrayal of the carefree life at the beach.
-No trace of trains to be found – unlike in À propos de Nice – however the title does suggest travel via railway to the Belgian coast.
-Dabbling their feet in the water, playing rough and tumble on the soft sand, the people depicted in his film are enjoying themselves as much as Storck does while recording and rhyming his images.
-With the exception of one bare behind, Trains de plaisir shows a lyrical prudeness, both in the handling of the camera , as well as in the overall attitude, the film feels more stable and harmonious than Vigo’s.
+No trace of trains to be found—unlike in À propos de Nice—however, the title does suggest travel via railway to the Belgian coast.
+Dabbling their feet in the water, playing rough, and tumbling on the soft sand, the people depicted in his film enjoy themselves as much as Storck does while recording and rhyming his images.
+With the exception of one bare behind, Trains de plaisir shows a lyrical prudeness, both in the camera's handling and the overall attitude; the film feels more stable and harmonious than Vigo’s.
 We are left to imagine the train ride home ourselves, perhaps with grains of sand still rubbing between our toes.

 - 1Cited from: Vincent Geens (2000), ‘Le temps des utopies.
 L’ambition cinématographique d’Henri Storck, de 1907 à 1940’, in: Cahiers d’Histoire du Temps Présent, number 7, p.
 189-237.

 Henri Storck's Images d'Ostende, mentioned in the text, is available to stream on Avila.